tinko26/ao/docs/api/src/ao_sys/ao_bsem.h.md

     ao_bsem_t *    sem;
 };
 ```

-This type represents the taking of a binary semaphore.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `node` | The node for the binary semaphore's list of takings. |